Miley Cyrus Responds To Backlash After Anti-Hip Hop Comments, Says She ‘Respects All Artists’

 — Devonte King (@deeruns_) May 4, 2017

-In short, some people feel that Miley Cyrus appropriated hip-hop music when it was profitable for her, but now that she wants to change her image, she’s distancing herself from it.
+In short, some people feel that Miley Cyrus appropriated hip hop music when it was profitable for her, but now that she wants to change her image, she’s distancing herself from it.

 Now, Miley has responded to that backlash in a new Instagram post.
-In the lengthy caption posted beside a photo of a from her spread, Cyrus clarified that, though she did make the comments, the publication only focused on the sensational aspects of her words.
+In the lengthy caption posted beside a photo from her spread, Cyrus clarified that, though she did make the comments, the publication only focused on the sensational aspects of her words.

 “It’s supposed to be this hot all summer long.
 I never would’ve believed you if 3 years ago you told me I’d be here writing this song…” #Malibu May 11th????☀️????